Security Information and Event Management (SIEM). What It Is and How It Works.

 - Cost reduction

-- Increased Compliance and better Reporting
+- Increased compliance and better compliance reporting

 Does SIEM have any limitations?
 There seem to be a few, since, of course, no software is perfect:

-- It usually offers limited information about the context of events, so it might be difficult to distinguish, for example, completely benign behavior from theft of sensitive data.
+- It usually offers limited information about the context of events.
+So, it might be difficult to distinguish, for example, completely benign behavior from theft of sensitive data.

-What to look for when choosing a SIEM Tool
+What to Look for When Choosing a SIEM Tool

 If you’re thinking about the criteria that you need to take into account when choosing a SIEM software for your business, let me just tell you that: